Labinot Harbuzi: Gençlerbirliği

-On 11 July 2009, Harbuzi signed with the Turkish club Gençlerbirliği S.K.
+On 11 July 2009, Harbuzi signed with the Turkish club Gençlerbirliği.
 His contract with the side started in January 2010, when his contract with Malmö FF expired.
-He has since scored 5 goals, gaining 11 assists, a promising returning for a Bosman signing.
+He scored five goals, gaining eleven assists, a promising returning for a Bosman signing.
 He has received great praise from Gençlerbirliği fans and head coach, Fuat Çapa.
-He left Gençlerbirliği on 20 December 2011 after coming to a mutual agreement with the club to terminate his contract.
+He left Gençlerbirliği on 20 December 2011, after coming to a mutual agreement with the club to terminate his contract.

 Melaka United

 Harbuzi joined Malaysian Premier League club Melaka United on 13 November 2015.
 He missed the first 5 league matches of the 2016 season due to a pre-season injury.
-He made immediate impact on his first appearance for Melaka United, when he produced an assist in the 2nd minute for teammate Ilija Spasojević to equalise against UiTM F.C.
-He went on to score a goal on his debut in the 46th minute in a match which Melaka United dominated and eventually won 3–1.
+He made immediate impact on his first appearance for Melaka United, when he produced an assist in the second minute for teammate Ilija Spasojević to equalise against UiTM.
+He went on to score a goal on his debut in the 46th minute in the match, which Melaka United dominated and eventually won 3–1.
 He was however released by Melaka United at the end of 2016, playing only one season for the club.